axibase/atsd/tutorials/getting-started-portal.md

 ## Create a Portal

 A [portal](../portals/README.md) is a collection of [widgets](https://axibase.com/products/axibase-time-series-database/visualization/widgets/) displayed on one page.

-The portal may be `template` whereby the portal displays data for any entity of the given type.
+The portal can be defined as a `template` portal to display data for a specific entity, passed as a parameter.
 The portal can also be `regular`, in which case the entity is defined in the configuration text by the user.
 This article creates a **regular** portal for `br-1905` entity.

 Click **Portals** in the top menu.